Homoerotic themes in Greek and Roman mythology: Transgender

-Caeneus and Mestra, each of who was a mate of a god (Caeneus was a rape victim of Poseidon/Neptune and Mestra was a lover of the same god), were granted manhood by the said god.
+Caeneus and Mestra, each of whom was a mate of a god (Caeneus was a rape victim of Poseidon/Neptune and Mestra was a lover of the same god), were granted manhood by the said god.
 Mestra, however, had the ability to change her shape voluntarily, instead of staying in male form like Caeneus and other instances above.

 Tiresias, on the other hand, became female because he struck a couple of copulating snakes, displeasing Hera, who punished him by transforming Tiresias into a woman.
 Later the sentence was remitted, due to either trampling on the mating snakes or avoiding them, and he became male again.
 In another version, Tiresias' sex-change was caused by an argument between Zeus and Hera, on which they debated whether a male or a female had greater pleasure in sex, so they transformed him into a female to experiment.